- What Is a Cervical Cap?

 - Women who have had an abortion or missed pregnancy six weeks before the intercourse.

 Cervical caps are not ideally recommended for use by new mothers.
-Cervical cap can be used only eight to ten weeks after the delivery.
+The cervical cap can be used only eight to ten weeks after the delivery.

 Cervical caps do not contain any hormones in them.
 Therefore, it does not interfere with the balance of hormones in the body.
 As it only creates a physical barrier, it is completely safe to breastfeed your baby while using a cervical cap.
 The spermicide used along with the cervical cap also does affect the breastfeeding.

 No. Caps are not recommended for use during the menstrual cycle.
 The cap that seals the mouth of the cervix, acts as a barrier to the flow of blood.
-This can cause unwanted effects in the body.
-In fact, the use of cervical cup during any vaginal blood discharge is not advisable.
+This can cause unwanted effects on the body.
+In fact, the use of a cervical cap during any vaginal blood discharge is not advisable.

-Does the Cap Prevent the Transmission of STDs?
+5. Does the cap prevent the transmission of STDs?